LasseD/buildinginstructions.js/README.md

 The LDraw library is redistributable under CCAL version 2.0 : see CAreadme.txt.

-Three.js uses the MIT license.
+Three.js and OrbitControls.js use the MIT license.